 Most people who get arrested for DUI in California ultimately get charged with two separate misdemeanor offenses:

-- driving under the influence of alcohol and/or drugs, under California Vehicle Code 23152(a) VC, and
+- driving under the influence of alcohol, under California Vehicle Code 23152(a) VC, and

 - driving with a blood alcohol content of 0.08% or greater, pursuant to California Vehicle Code 23152(b) VC.2

 This article focuses on the "subjective" California misdemeanor offense of DUI per California Vehicle Code 23152(a) VC, in contrast to the "per se" offense of DUI with a blood alcohol content (BAC) of 0.08% or greater under Vehicle Code 23152(b) PC.